 Curly pieces that hide food well

 Smaller than many

-Handmade from organic cotton, this mat is different than most because it has curled shag strips that can make it even more challenging to find treats.
+Handmade from organic cotton, this mat is different from most, because it has curled shag strips that can make it even more challenging to find treats.
 Just bury them in the mat, including in the curled folds, or sprinkle them on the surface.
 The mat is machine washable and durable.

-Paw 5 products are made in West Africa with ethically sourced materials and the company supports factories that promise equality for women.
+The Paw 5 Snuffle Mat is made in Ghana with ethically sourced materials, and the company supports factories that promise equality for women.
 The materials are made from pre-consumer fabric left over from the industrial textile industry.
 The mat is a little smaller and a little more expensive than most.

 What to Look for in a Snuffle Mat